advis61/OracleOfDereth/README.md

 Displays an O(Damage), O(Attack), O(Melee) based on the max rolls of the weapon

+### Conquest Augs

+Displays advanced augmentations, costs, xp calculations and quest bonuses for players on the ConquestAC server.

+### Bank

+Displays your bank balance.
+Auto deposit every 10 minutes.
+Withdraw and transfer funds.

+### Fship list

+Works with the `/fship list` command to browse and join server fellowships.

 ### Commands

 Type `/ood` to print the version number.

 Type `/myquests` to manually refresh the John tracker.

+### Quest Directions and URLs

+Click on a row's quest name to think the directions to yourself.
+Or the completed/uncompleted icon to think the wiki URL.

+These actions will copy to windows clipboard by default.
+This can be disabled on the settings screen.

+Hold CTRL + click to output to /cg

+Hold ALT + click to output to /a

+Hold SHIFT + click to output to /f

 ## Technicals